Getting Started with Power and Environmental Monitoring

 - Login to console as ubuntu/default (you can change the password with option 10)

-- On the console, configure the IP and choose your settings.
+- On the console, configure the IP [Please use a STATIC IP for all production Device42 Installations to avoid connection losses] and choose your settings.

 - Optional: Create DNS entry for the new IP address for the new virtual appliance.